 38. Contractors are much more likely to invest heavily in emerging technology than business owners.
 This is important given that “adoption of technology” was cited as one of the top factors that helps companies deal with disruption.
 (Source: KPMG)

-39. Most construction CIOs believe that machine learning and AI will become commonplace in the next five years.
+39. In 2019, most construction CIOs believed that machine learning and AI would become commonplace in the next five years.
+However, in 2021, just 16 percent thought it’d be the biggest return on investment.
 (Source: KPMG)

 42. In 2021, 81% of construction companies said they were planning to introduce robotic automation into their operations during the coming decade, partly in response to a growing skills crisis being experienced by 91% of them.
 (Source: ABB Robotics)